kpfleming/jinjanator/README.md

 And render with:

-    $ j2 config.j2 data.env
+    $ jinjanate config.j2 data.env

+Or:

-    $ env | j2 --format=env config.j2
+    $ env | jinjanate --format=env config.j2

-If you're going to pipe a dotenv file into `j2`, you'll need to use "-" as the second argument to explicitly:
+If you're going to pipe a dotenv file into `jinjanate`, you'll need to use "-" as the second argument:

-    $ j2 config.j2 - < data.env
+    $ jinjanate config.j2 - < data.env

-### ini
+### INI
 INI data input format.
+This format does not support any options.

 data.ini: